crowdin/crowdin-cli-v1/README.md

 ### Ignoring directories

-From time to time there are directories you don't want translate on Crowdin.
+From time to time there are files and directories you don't want translate on Crowdin.
 Local per-file rules can be added to the config file in your project.

 ```
 files:
   -